david-we/sisk/README.md

 The plan is it starts as a base PCB which can then be easily used in your own DIY 3D-printed cases and DIY wrist rests.
 I am also planing to experiment with different cases like top mount, sandwich mount, tray mount,...

-SiSK is meant as a wireless keyboard and my first prototype will use nice!nano v2 compatible Microcontroller boards and an el cheapo 128x32 i2C display for monitoring the battery...
+SiSK is meant as a wireless keyboard and my first prototype will use nice!nano v2 compatible Microcontroller boards and el cheapo 128x32 i2C displays for monitoring the battery...

-### Features
+## Features

 - split
 - ISO